Omarx10850/CCNA-Lab-Practices-1-60.-/README.md

 # CCNA-Lab-Practices-1-60.-
 The completed set of CCNA Lab Practices on Packet Tracer.
-Each lab will have a set of commands to be understood in preparation for the exam.
+Each lab will have a set of commands to be understood in preparation for the exam 09/2025.